-Join Mike Meyers for an in-depth discussion in this video CPU speeds and cores, part of CompTIA A+ Exam Prep (220-901) Part 1: Core Processing.
+Join Mike Meyers for an in-depth discussion in this video CPU speeds and cores, part of CompTIA A+ (220-901) Cert Prep: 1 Core Processing.

 - Everybody wants their computer to be fast,…and as a result of that,…when you're looking at CPUs…everybody thinks that faster is better.…So let's talk about speed for a minute.…First of all, when we're working with CPUs,…CPUs do come with a rated speed.…So for example, this particular CPU…I have in front of me, runs at--…This is an old Pentium Four,…there's a reason we're talking about this.…And it actually has printed right on here,…1.6 Gigahertz.…Now, a hertz is a time per second,…and giga is a billion.…